How to Practice Sight-Reading

 - Breathing.
 Many students make errors while sight-reading just because they run out of air in the middle of a phrase.
 Since you cannot plan breathing in advance, you must learn to spot phrase endings while playing them for the first time, and to breathe without breaking the musical continuity.

 - Stay concentrated.
-Keep your eyes on notation at any time.
+Keep your eyes on notation at all times.
 Never look away from the page.
 Keep your head and body still.

 - Play musically.
 Phrasing, dynamics, intonation, tone quality, and musical expression must never be forgotten.
 In fact, your sight-reading ability will most often be judged by how well you capture the musical aspects of a piece despite pitch or rhythm errors you might make.